redpanda-data/connect/website/docs/components/outputs/gcp_pubsub.md

 ### `endpoint`

-The endpoint that overrides the default endpoint to be used for a service.
-This can be used to connect to region specific pubsub endpoint.
-[Valid values for Regional endpoints](https://cloud.google.com/pubsub/docs/reference/service_apis_overview#list_of_regional_endpoints).
+An optional endpoint to override the default of `pubsub.googleapis.com:443`.
+This can be used to connect to a region specific pubsub endpoint.
+For a list of valid values check out [this document.](https://cloud.google.com/pubsub/docs/reference/service_apis_overview#list_of_regional_endpoints)

 Type: `string`
-Default: `"pubsub.googleapis.com:443"`
+Default: `""`

 ```yml
 # Examples